Day 1, 16:00, Boston

 It didn't suit him to be worrying about another person.
 He'd need to get used to this.
 Having a soulmate.
 Only a month ago the rumor of it had appeared ridiculous to him.

 He remained by the window ledge, watching the rise and fall of the slim, toned body of the girl on the bed that had come to mean something to him, virtually overnight.
-How the hell it had come to all this?
+How the hell had it come to all this?
 He still couldn't figure it out.
 Or decide whether or not his recent actions were worth it.
-He'd turned against his adoptive family, basically betrayed what he had stood for over decades, oh, and broken Night World law…the list went on.
+He'd turned against his adoptive family, basically betrayed what he had stood for over decades, broken Night World law…the list went on.

 What if she didn't want this at all?
-What if she awoke with the realization she didn't want to be with somebody who had thousands of crimes to atone for, starting with illegal trading and ending with murder?
+What if she awoke with the realization that she didn't want to be with somebody who had thousands of crimes to atone for, starting with illegal trading and ending with murder?

-Somewhere in between there were also the many women he'd seduced, sometimes purposely, other times because they'd offered themselves.
+Somewhere in between there were also the women he'd seduced, sometimes purposely, other times because they'd offered themselves.
 He wasn't short of experience on anything in this world and just that fact rose to his attention now.

 She was his soulmate but that didn't guarantee them a relationship of those sorts.
 He wasn't even certain either of them desired it to be that way.
 For him, it was more an honest wish of seeking her acceptance of who he was.
 Maybe he also hungered simply for an understanding with someone who was as much of an equal as anybody could ever be.
 She'd already seen some of his ugly sides in that room on the enclave last night, as he had hers.

-On one hand, Rashel was surely the last person to judge him for anything he'd done in the past but the issue was, he didn't know how to best handle the bond between them now, in the present.
-He couldn't even define it properly.
+On one hand, Rashel was surely the last person to judge him for anything he'd done in the past but the issue was, he didn't know how to best handle the bond between them now.
+In the present he couldn't even define it properly.

 He took a deep breath; chastising himself for over thinking the simple act of sleeping in a bed with a girl who could see into his soul, witness his demons and his dreams.
 There wasn't anything to hide.
 She could pluck his intentions from his head as soon as she regained full consciousness.
 This contemplation he kept coming back to was growing worse by the hour and it was useless.
 He supposed it was this that they called being driven crazy by having feelings.

 He took his time moving around the bed to the empty side, observing the very subtle sign of her breathing and listening to the heartbeat that he could pick up.
 Complete ease was expressed in her body language.
-Even when the bed dipped lightly under his weight her features didn't shift and he remained propped up on his side for a long time, memorizing the beauty that she wasn't even aware she possessed.
+Even when the bed dipped lightly under his weight, her features didn't shift and he remained propped up on his side for a long time, memorizing the beauty that she wasn't even aware she possessed.

 Rashel forced her muscles to relax, the dagger to drop away from her soulmate's throat.
 Her breathing had accelerated with the panic that had swept her senses as she awoke.
 Being caught unprepared counted as one of her deepest fears.
-For once her fingers actually shook as she fisted them in Quinn's shirt.
+For once, her fingers actually shook as she fisted them in Quinn's shirt.